| Title: | Analysis and Visualization of Basketball Data |

 The height of the bars in the two four factor plots are given by the difference between the team value and the average on the analyzed teams.

-A list of four ggplot2
+A list of four ggplot2 plots.

 Marco Sandri, Paola Zuccolotto, Marica Manisera ([email protected])